 The Working Group reviewed and discussed the contributions received in great detail.
 As pointed out above, the binary nature of the charter questions meant that community feedback was particularly valued during the Working Group’s efforts so far.
 Where relevant and appropriate, information and suggestions derived from the various contributions were considered and have been included in ‘Deliberation and Recommendations’ above.

+Following the publication of the Initial Report, a public comment forum was opened that attracted eleven submissions; a staff summary of which can be found here.
+Of these submissions eight were supportive of the draft recommendations and three opposed them, favoring instead mandatory transformation of all contact information.
+The Working Group spent several weeks assessing all comments and discussing any new issues that were raised; where appropriate they are included in this report.
+In addition, Annex B contains the Comment Review Tool that was used by Working Group members to document its discussion on the public comments.

 Background

 Extract from the Final Issue Report